About pH Meters

-When not in use, ensure the pH meter electrode is kept moist in either storage solution or a pH 4 solution.
+When not in use, ensure the pH meter electrode is kept moist in either a storage solution or a pH 4 solution.
 If the sensor is allowed to dry out completely, the instrument’s performance will be affected and its warranty invalidated.

-If an electrode has been allowed to dry out or becomes slow to respond, it may be rejuvenated by soaking the electrode overnight in storage solution.
+If an electrode has been allowed to dry out or becomes slow to respond, it may be rejuvenated by soaking the electrode overnight in a storage solution.
 After overnight soaking, rinse the electrode and then soak in a 4 pH buffer solution before giving the electrode a final rinse.
 The electrode should then be ready for use.

 Calibrating your pH Meter